Antena/absolut-loader/README.md

 require('./[something].html')
 ```

-and check if that file actually exists in that directory.
+and *check if that file actually exists in that directory*.
 If so, it continues to prepend the js source with require just as baggage-loader does.

 ### Note
 This loader does not currently support varible assignation or source maps, as `baggage-loader` does.